Elvis by Request: Flaming Star and 3 Other Great Songs

 Elvis by Request: Flaming Star and 3 Other Great Songs is an EP by American singer Elvis Presley, containing two songs from the motion picture Flaming Star ("Flaming Star" and "Summer Kisses Winter Tears", the latter cut from the final print) and two of his earlier hits on the reverse side.

 Recording and releases

 Recording sessions took place on August 8 and October 7, 1960, at Radio Recorders in Hollywood.
 Initially, four songs were composed for the movie, but "Britches" and "Summer Kisses Winter Tears" were dropped.
 The soundtrack music in the film consists of only two songs, "Flaming Star" and "A Cane and a High Starched Collar."
 An early version of "Flaming Star," using the film's working title "Black Star," was recorded by Presley and later released in the 1990s.
-The significantly darker lyrics of the "Black Star" version were seen by some commentators as part of the reference of David Bowie's Blackstar.
+The lyrics of the "Black Star" version were seen by some commentators as part of the reference of David Bowie's Blackstar.
 Both Presley and Bowie share the same birthday (January 8).